True Grandeur: Characters

-Benjamin Trask — A young, successful, good-looking actor that appears at Gracie's party in the Hills, then later when he meets with Conrad at the Chateau Marmont to give Conrad advice when Gracie disappears.
+Benjamin Trask — A young, successful, good-looking actor that appears at Gracie's party in the Hills, then later when he meets with Conrad at the Château Marmont to give Conrad advice when Gracie disappears.
 Although they never became intimate, he was one of Gracie's past romances after they met at Fashion Week in New York City.
 The relationship doesn't last long, and he blames the failure on the dealings and behavior of Maxwell Price, who he despises.

 Bobby Finch — A flamboyant art dealer and another longtime friend of Gracie's.
 He is independently wealthy, with studios in Los Angeles, New York, and Paris.
 He hosts a gallery opening that kicks off Gracie and Conrad's magical night together.
 After Gracie disappears, Conrad finally tracks him down and gets him on the phone to try and get information.
 Bobby warns Conrad to protect his heart, but won't say anymore than that about it.

 Alice Button — An aging, alcoholic, fallen director that lives in her cottage on the Westside of Los Angeles, along with Chester the Cherry, a giant eight-foot prop from one of her more famous films.
 She met Gracie on the French Rivera at Cannes during her heyday, and they've remained friends ever since.
 Gracie takes Conrad to her house after the gallery opening on their magical night out on the town together.
 Already drunk when they arrive, Alice's loose mouth and words push Conrad to the edge.
 Conrad lashes out at her, causing her to break into a bout of hysteria where she destroys her precious Chester the Cherry.
 In the wake of the absurd scene, Gracie and Conrad are forced to leave.

 Harry and Alex Vanderbuilt — Two wealthy, privileged brothers that pick Gracie up in their limousine after Conrad and Gracie exit the nightclub on Sunset Boulevard and take her to a late-night party.
 Their presence poses an immediate threat to Conrad's building intimacy with Gracie, although it is short lived.

-Gwendolyn Vanderbuilt — Harry and Alex's magnificently beautiful and seductive cousin from New York.
-She moved to Los Angeles to pursue "film business", and it is suggested that she may work in the adult entertainment industry.
+Gwendolyn Vanderbuilt — Harry and Alex's beautiful and seductive cousin from New York.
+She moved to Los Angeles to pursue "film business", and it is suggested that she may work in the sex work industry.
 She notices the affection Conrad has for Gracie, and targets him at an after-party.
 With much struggle, Conrad finds his resolve and chooses his desire to get closer to Gracie over his raw, carnal attraction to Gwendolyn, marking one of the major turning points of the story.